saildot4k/saildot4k.github.io/docs/misc/picfix.md

 Tutorial incoming....sorry.
 If you'd like to help please reach out!

 ### Programmming the PIC12F508

+This is neededed if you provided your own parts.
+If you purchased from me, this will have been done!

 1. Plug in the PicKit 3, SOP8 to DIP8 Adapter and seat as shown: